Note: Before diving into today's blog post, you definitely should check out my notes on YouTube videos: My English Learning Notes

 Learn English with Jessica has created a variety of engaging animation videos about everyday conversations.
 These videos are aimed at improving your general English knowledge and skills.

-You can learn everyday vocabulary and conversations while practicing and improving your listening and speaking skills along the way.
+You can learn everyday vocabulary and conversational skills while practicing and improving your listening and speaking skills.

 A Quick Recap: From Watching to Speaking